cmoorefish/dvas-oregon-2026/OFFICIAL_FAQ.md

 5. How does DVAS handle the "Postmark Rule" and late data?

 DVAS logic follows the ORS 254.485 standards.
 It timestamps cryptographic proofs in real-time.
 For the 2026 pilot, it will provide a secondary timestamp that assists auditors in reconciling late-arriving campaign contributions with their verification status.
+### 5. Does DVAS conflict with Citizens United?
+No. In fact, DVAS fulfills the "missing promise" of the Citizens United decision.

+Justice Kennedy's majority opinion assumed that "prompt disclosure" would allow voters to see who was paying for ads.
+However, this led to "Dark Money" because groups feared harassment if they disclosed names.

+DVAS solves this using Zero-Knowledge Proofs (ZKP):
+* **For Donors:** It protects First Amendment privacy.
+You can prove you are an "Eligible Individual" or a "Registered Oregon Voter" without revealing your name or home address to the public.
+* **For Auditors:** It provides 100% certainty.
+While the public doesn't see a name, the DVAS ledger shows a mathematical "Proof of Eligibility."
+This ensures that 100% of the funds came from legal, verified sources.

+### 6. How does DVAS stop Foreign Interference?
+Foreign entities often use shell LLCs to funnel money into U.S. elections—a major loophole in the post-Citizens United era.

+DVAS acts as a "Digital Firewall":
+* Every contribution must be accompanied by a DVAS "Citizenship Proof."
+* This proof is generated locally on the user's device (using encrypted ID data) and sent to the ledger.
+* If a contribution lacks this cryptographic proof, the system flags it immediately as "High Risk for Foreign Influence."
+* This allows auditors to spot and block foreign money *before* it is spent, rather than months after the election is over.